Company Formation Nevis

 St. Kitts and Nevis Exempt Private Company (St Kitts & Nevis)

-as long as it conducts business exclusively with persons who are not resident in the Federation.
+An exempt private company is a private company (as above), which pays no income, capital gains, withholding, or stamp taxes as long as it conducts business exclusively with persons who are not resident in the Federation.

 St. Kitts and Nevis International Business Company (Nevis)

 - Nothing required to be maintained in the place of incorporation except the Registered Agent’s details.

 - Total tax exemption is automatically provided by law for IBC companies.

 - No minimum capital required.